mindgruve/style-guide/README.md

 This style guide template is meant to provide a baseline for future development projects.

-Using config.ini, you can quickly set up a style guide page with all the necessary markup to review a complete set of html elements.
+Using a configuration file, you can quickly set up a style guide page with all the necessary markup to review a complete set of html elements.
 You can even use it for more complex markup like Bootstrap Components.

 To get started: